eswan18/gradual-typing-prez/premark_slides/dynamic-typing.md

 AttributeError: 'int' object has no attribute 'upper'
 ```

---
+---

+# Dynamic Typing

-- For example, even obviously-incorrect code, if within an as-yet-unexecuted function, causes no errors:
+- Even obviously-incorrect code, if within an as-yet-unexecuted function, causes no errors:
 ```python
     def capitalize_seven():
         x = 7